HouzuoGuo/laitos/doc/Cloud-tips.md

 After the service file is in place, run these commands as root user:

-    # systemctl daemon-reload    (Re-read all service files, including the new one)
+    # systemctl daemon-reload    (Reload daemon service files, including the new one for laitos.)
-    # systemctl enable laitos    (Remember to start laitos when system boots up)
+    # systemctl enable laitos    (Automatically start laitos when system boots up)
-    # systemctl start laitos     (tell systemd to start laitos immediately)
+    # systemctl start laitos     (Start laitos right now)

-## Deploy on Amazon Web Service
+## Deploy on Amazon Web Service - EC2
-In ordinary scenarios, simply copy laitos program and its data onto an EC2 instance and start laitos right away.
-It is often useful to use systemd integration to launch laitos automatically upon system boot.
-All flavours of Linux distributions supported by EC2 can run laitos.
+Simply copy laitos program and its data onto an EC2 instance, compose and save the system service file, start laitos right away.
+All flavours of Linux distributions that run on EC2 can run laitos.

+## Deploy on Amazon Web Service - Lambda
+Lambda is the flagship Function-as-a-Service product offered by AWS.
+As a serverless offering, the product does not support general purpose computing.
+For laitos, lambda can run its web server without having to prepare an EC2 instance manually.

+Lambda offers pre-built runtime environment (including Go) with built-in web server.
+Because laitos runs its own web server, we will build a "lambda custom runtime", start with creating a shell script and name it `bootstrap`:

+    #!/bin/sh
+    ./laitos -config config.json -daemons insecurehttpd -awslambda

+Note that:

+1. The script file must be named `bootstrap` without an extension name.
+The file must have executable permission: `chmod 755 bootstrap`.
+2. If your laitos data files, such as web pages, static assets, and configuration files reside in a sub-directory, then put an additional statement `cd MyLaitosDataDirectory || exit 1` before the statement executing laitos program.
+3. Lambda uses a custom domain name provided by AWS to serve websites, therefore laitos needs to run the HTTP web server `insecurehttpd` rather than the HTTPS web server `httpd`.
+4. Lambda is not a general purpose computing service, it is unable to work with other laitos daemons such as `dnsd` and `smtpd`, it is harmless to include them in the `-daemons` list, though doing so will slow down lambda.

+Zip the compiled laitos program, program data files, and the important `bootstrap` file:

+    zip -r my-laitos-bundle.zip ./bootstrap ./laitos ./MyLaitosDataDirectory

+Visit AWS management console and create a lambda function:

+1. Choose "Author from scratch" option for creating the new function.
+2. Name the function however you wish.
+3. Choose "Provide your own bootstrap" as the function runtime.

+AWS management console does not seem to let us upload the zip file, so we have to use AWS CLI:

+    aws lambda update-function-code --function-name my-lambda-function-name --zip-file fileb://my-laitos-bundle.zip

+Check out AWS official guide [Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html) for more help.

+Finally, create an AWS API Gateway (serverless web middleware) to expose laitos lambda function in an AWS-managed server:

+1. Choose "REST API" for the API type.
+Do not use "HTTP API" or "REST API private".
+2. Choose "REST" for the protocol and "regional" for the endpoint type.
+3. Create an API resource "/", matching any method, in Integration Request choose "Lambda function" and enable "Use Lambda proxy integration", select your laitos lambda function.
+Leave other request and response options at default.
+4. Create an API resource "/{proxy+}", matching any method, configure Integration Request in the same way.
+5. Navigate to API Settings, find "Binary Media Types" and enter "*/*" without quotes as the binary media type.
+6. Deploy the API to a Stage.
+7. Navigate to stage's URL in web browser, it should greet with your laitos web server home page.

+If something seems amiss, enable CloudWatch logging in Stage editor, and navigate to CloudWatch console to find both API gateway and Lambda log streams, they may give a clue.

-For a fancier setup, Amazon Web Service offers Platform-as-a-Service called "ElasticBeanstalk" that deploys application (laitos) on automatically managed EC2 instances.
+## Deploy on Amazon Web Service - Elastic Beanstalk
+AWS offers a Platform-as-a-Service product "ElasticBeanstalk" that automatically manages EC2 instances for you.
 Here are some tips for using laitos on ElasticBeanstalk:
 - For a personal web server, it is sufficient to use "Single Instance" as environment type.
-Load balancer is not necessary in this case.
+Load balancer incurs additional cost and it is often not necessary for a personal web server.
 - ElasticBeanstalk always expects their application to serve a web server on port 5000, otherwise it will consider an application (laitos) to be malfunctioning.
 If your laitos configuration has already set up web server, you must start `insecurehttpd` that will automatically listen on port 5000 when it detects ElasticBeanstalk environment.